 Paul

-It’s so the river is the person.
+And so the river is a person.
 And this is also the case in Quebec, there’s one, and in some other places.

 So we’re figuring out how to combine Indigenous knowledge and protection and Western colonial approach to resource management.
 And I think it’s fantastic and I don’t think that that comes without storytelling.
 I think the storytelling is a huge part of this.
 I didn’t recognize this when I was starting my career and my hat comes off to you because I think it’s it’s a great place to be.
 I think storytelling and geology are a natural fit and something I did not appreciate when I was going to school.